Work with Scala code in the editor

 Simply enter a multi-line string, press Alt+Enter and select the appropriate intention from the drop-down list.

-- Use the Inject Language/Reference intention to insert a language or a reference into your multi-line string literals.
+Use the Inject Language/Reference intention to insert a language or a reference into your multi-line string literals.
 For more information, please refer to the Language Injections documentation.

 - Use the Multi-line stings tab in Scala settings to set a different format for multi-line strings' options such as